adjih/RIOT/boards/iot-lab_M3ofA8/README.md

   this could be tested.
 This is complicated, but cleaner because there would be an response.

-* maybe sending SPI commands ? the SPI of the AT
+* maybe sending SPI commands ? the SPI of the AT86RF231 (radio) is changed on the M3ofA8

 * ...